Ultimate Garner Real Estate Investing Guide for 2026

 Economy

-Salaries in Garner average , next to throughout the state, and nationally.
+Salaries in Garner average , compared to for the state, and nationwide.

-The unemployment rate is in Garner, in the entire state, and in the United States overall.
+The unemployment rate is in Garner, in the state, and in the United States overall.

 Economy Quick Stats